javediitr/javediitr.github.io/index.md

     <td><strong>Combining CNN streams of RGB-D and skeletal data for human activity recognition</strong></td>
   </tr>
   <tr>
-    <td> Inspired by the success of deep learning methods, for human activity recognition based on individual vision cues, this paper presents a ConvNets based approach for activity recognition by combining multiple vision cues.
+    <td style="text-align: justify;"> Inspired by the success of deep learning methods, for human activity recognition based on individual vision cues, this paper presents a ConvNets based approach for activity recognition by combining multiple vision cues.
 Moreover, a new method of creating skeleton images, from skeleton joint sequences, representing motion information is presented in this paper.
 Motion representation images, namely, Motion History Image (MHI), Depth Motion Maps (DMMs) and skeleton images are constructed from RGB, depth and skeletal data of RGB-D sensor.
 These images are then separately trained on ConvNets and respective softmax scores are fused at the decision level.
 The combination of these distinct vision cues, leads to complete utilization of data, available from RGB-D sensor.
 To evaluate the effectiveness of the proposed 5-CNNs approach, we conduct our experiments on three well known and challenging RGB-D datasets, CAD-60, SBU Kinect interaction and UTD-MHAD.
 Results show that the proposed approach of combining multiple cues by means of decision level fusion is competitive with other state of the art methods.
     </td>
   </tr>
 </table>